jag3dagster/AutoShaker/docs/README.md

 ## Limitations
 ### Solo + Multiplayer
+* This mod is player specific, each player that wants to utilize it must have it installed
 * Any bushes that have the potential to have berries on them will be shaken during berry seasons whether or not they have berries on them

 ## Releases